vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## File Management in Peakboard Hub

+Peakboard Hub

-You can access Peakboard Hub's file management through the regular Hub portal.
+You can access Peakboard Hub's file management system through the normal Hub portal.
 In this article, we will use Hub Online, but it works the same way in the on-prem version.
 A common way to organize is to create a directory structure to store PBMX/PFX files along with other artifacts.
 The screenshot shows a dedicated directory for all PBMX files.

 ![image](/assets/2025-09-09/010.png)